 Continue along the stone towpath for some distance, with the canal on the left.
 The Kennet and Avon canal is 87 miles long, linking London and the Bristol Channel.
 It is England's most southerly cross-country broad-beam canal.
 From the late 1800s the canal, like many, began to fall into disrepair but from the 1960s a voluntary trust began its restoration.
-The canal was fully reopened in 1990 and is today a haven of tourism.
-You're likely to see plenty of walkers, cyclists and narrow boats along your journey.
+The canal was fully reopened in 1990 and

 You'll find this and many more walks at iFootpath.com.
 All iFootpath walks are available to download on the iFootpath iPhone App, allowing you to follow your real-time progress on the live satellite map as you are walking (no more getting lost!).
-You calso add your own comments, ratings and photos to each walk.
-If notice any changes required to this walk please contact us at walks@ifootpath.com
+You can also add your own comments, ratings and photos to each walk.
+If you notice any changes required to this walk please contact us at walks@ifootpath.com is today a haven of tourism.
+You're likely to see plenty of walkers, cyclists and narrow boats along your journey.